thinkingaboutgames/thinkingaboutgames.github.io/README.md

 # Thinking About Games: Essay Form

 ## Technologies
 I used Formspree to send emails without a backend.
-Otherwise this is a simple static page.

 ## TODO
 presence verification